LukeMS/daimonin/client3d/make/win32/README.txt

 1.)
 Install Code::Blocks like you was told in the Ogre3d Wiki.
 2.)
 Copy the plugins.cfg from client3d/make/win32/CodeBlocks to client3d/
 3.)
-Unpack all fmod*.dll from client3d/make/win32/dll_release.zip to client3d
+Unpack all     *.dll from client3d/make/win32/dll_gcc.tgz      to client3d/
 4.)
-Unpack all     *.dll from client3d/make/win32/dll_gcc to client3d/
+Unpack all     *.lib from client3d/make/win32/fmod_lib.zip     to client3d/make/win32/fmod_lib
 5.)
-Unpack all     *.lib from client3d/make/win32/fmod_lib to client3d/make/win32/fmod_lib
+Unpack all     *.h   from client3d/make/win32/fmod_inc.zip     to client3d/make/win32/fmod_inc
 6.)
-Unpack all     *.h   from client3d/make/win32/fmod_inc to client3d/make/win32/fmod_inc
+Unpack all     *.a   from client3d/make/win32/ogre_lib_gcc.tgz to client3d/make/win32/ogre_lib_gcc/
 7.)
-Unpack all     *.a   from client3d/make/win32/ogre_lib_gcc to client3d/make/win32/ogre_lib_gcc/
+Unpack all     *.h   from client3d/make/win32/ogre_inc.zip     to client3d/make/win32/ogre_inc/
 8.) start Code::Blocks by doubleclick the project-file in client3d/make/win32/CodeBlocks/